Sodium nitrite: Medication

 Sodium nitrite is used as a medication together with sodium thiosulfate to treat cyanide poisoning.
-It is recommended only in severe cases of cyanide poisoning and has largely been replaced by use of hydroxocobalamin, a form of vitamin B12, but given in much higher doses than needed nutritionally.
+It is recommended only in severe cases of cyanide poisoning and has largely been replaced by use of hydroxocobalamin, a form of vitamin B_{12}, but given in much higher doses than needed nutritionally.

 In those who have both cyanide poisoning and carbon monoxide poisoning sodium thiosulfate by itself is usually recommended if the facility does not have sufficient hydroxycobalamin.
 It is given by slow injection into a vein.

 NaNO2 side effects are chiefly related to creation of methemoglobinemia and vasodilation.
 Side effects can include low blood pressure, headache, shortness of breath, loss of consciousness, and vomiting.
 Greater care should be taken in people with underlying heart disease.
 The patient's levels of methemoglobin should be regularly checked during treatment.
 While not well studied during pregnancy, there is some evidence of potential harm to the baby.
 Sodium nitrite works by creating methemoglobin, where the iron atom at the center of the heme group is in the oxidized ferric (Fe(3+)) state, which binds with cyanide with greater affinity than its binding to the cytochrome C oxidase, and thus removes it from blocking the metabolic function of mitochondria.

 Sodium nitrite came into medical use in the 1920s and 1930s.
 It is on the World Health Organization's List of Essential Medicines.